Diagnosing rheumatoid arthritis

 Several diseases can masquerade as rheumatoid arthritis, which contributes to the difficulty of diagnosis.
 These other diseases include:

-Although diagnosing rheumatoid arthritis isn't easy, it is extremely important to identify correctly people with the disease.
+Although diagnosing rheumatoid arthritis isn't easy, it is extremely important to correctly identify people with the disease.
 Delaying the diagnosis may be harmful because joint damage can occur early in the disease.
 Experts think that preventing early joint damage can have huge long-term benefits.